 For quick pastrami, corned beef brisket flat is your best choice.
 It has less fat than brisket point and better flavor than round.

-This picture shows two USDA Choice corned beef brisket flats that I bought at a wholesale warehouse store.
-Each weighed about 3-1/2 pounds.
+Photo 1 shows two corned beef brisket flats weighing about 3-3/4 pounds each.
 Corned beef is available all year around, but is found in abundance and on sale in February and March before St. Patrick's Day.

-Place the meat in a large, non-reactive bowl or container (stainless steel, porcelain-coated steel, plastic, glass, or ceramic) and cover with cold water (Photo 2).
-Let the meat soak for 30 minutes, change the water, and let soak for another 30 minutes.
+Place the meat in a non-reactive container and cover with cold water.
+Let the meat soak overnight in the refrigerator (Photo 2).
 This helps reduce the saltiness of the meat.

 After soaking, dry the meat thoroughly with paper towels (Photo 3).